Stutee Ghosh

-Stutee Ghosh is an Indian film critic, political satirist, writer, and award winning Radio personality who works for The quint digital media limited from New Delhi, India.
-She is also a celeb chatshow host with Hindustan Times Digital.
+Stutee Ghosh is an Indian film critic, political satirist, writer and radio personality who works for The Quint Digital Media Limited from New Delhi, India.
+She is also a celebrity chat show host with Hindustan Times Digital.

 Career

-While doing her post graduation in english literature from Delhi University, she started working as a radio host with Fever 104fm and film criticism with The Quint.
+While doing her post graduation in English literature from Delhi University, she started working as a radio host with Fever 104fm and film criticism with The Quint.